seangkh/OnlineShop/README.md

  #my Online Shop
- This tis the Online Shop for the project WorkShop
+ This Online Shop for the project WorkShop.
+ This Web, I have use the HTML,CSS,PHP,JS,DB